Improve Handwriting:

 Encourage your child to build upper body strength through sports, climbing, swimming and targeted exercises.
 These will help strengthen and stabilize the shoulder muscles to free up the hand muscles for handwriting.

-I have some ideas for shoulder exercises on my site and in my e-book (aimed at younger kids, but older kids may still benefit) - have a look and see if there are any you can encourage your child to do.
+I have some ideas for shoulder exercises (free) on my site and in my e-book (aimed at younger kids, but older kids may still benefit) - have a look and see if there are any you can encourage your child to do.

-If your child gets tense and tired easily during handwriting, then try these exercises as a break.
-Developing upper body strength may be just what your child needs to help improve handwriting!
+If your child gets tense and tired easily during handwriting, then try some focused shoulder or core exercises as a break.

 Back to Top